 Before taking tenofovir,

-- tell your doctor and pharmacist if you are allergic to tenofovir, any other medications, or any of the ingredients in tenofovir tablets or oral powder.
+- tell your doctor and pharmacist if you are allergic to tenofovir DF, tenofovir AF, any other medications, or any of the ingredients in tenofovir DF tablets or oral powder or tenofovir AF tablets.
 Ask your pharmacist for a list of the ingredients.

-- tell your doctor if you have or have ever had the conditions mentioned in the IMPORTANT WARNING section, HIV, bone problems including osteoporosis (a condition in which the bones become thin and weak and break easily) or bone fractures, or liver or kidney disease.
+- tell your doctor if you have or have ever had the conditions mentioned in the IMPORTANT WARNING section, bone problems including osteoporosis (a condition in which the bones become thin and weak and break easily) or bone fractures, or liver or kidney disease.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
 If you become pregnant while taking tenofovir, call your doctor.
 You should not breastfeed if you are infected with HIV or if you are taking tenofovir.